nrimsky/CAA/README.md

 - Scripts that can be run to replicate the experiments are in the `scripts/` folder.

+## Analysis / chats

+`analysis/` contains scripts for Claude-enabled eval of out-of-distribution steering + plotting of result charts.

 ## Running tests

 I have added a few unit tests for some of the utility functions.
 To run them, simply run: